lapism/search/README.md

 # SearchView

+**Note: Version 1.6 is not compatible with 1.5.
+And Toolbar version is not done yet.**

 Persistent SearchView Library in Material Design.
 Now it supports layout like section My apps in Google Play Store. https://www.google.com/design/spec/patterns/search.html.